ymlei/ymlei.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student at Network and Cloud Systems Research Group, Max Planck Institute for Informatics ([MPI-INF](https://www.mpi-inf.mpg.de/home)), working with excellent [Yiting Xia](https://sites.google.com/view/yitingxia/home?authuser=0).
+I’m a PhD student in the Network and Cloud Systems Research Group at the Max Planck Institute for Informatics ([MPI-INF](https://www.mpi-inf.mpg.de/home)), working with excellent [Yiting Xia](https://sites.google.com/view/yitingxia/home?authuser=0).

-Before joining MPI, I got my B.S. in Comuputer Science at [Beijing University of Posts and Telecommunications](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications).
+Before joining MPI, I got my B.S. in Comuputer Science from [Beijing University of Posts and Telecommunications](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications).
 I was fortunate to work with [Prof. Jian Huang](http://jianh.web.engr.illinois.edu/) as a research intern at the [University of Illinois Urbana-Champaign](https://illinois.edu/) in the summer of 2020.
-I spent wonderful half a year as an exchange student in [Institut supérieur d’électronique de Paris (ISEP)](https://en.isep.fr/) in Paris during 2019, advised by [Prof. Raja Chiky](http://perso.isep.fr/rchiky/) and [Prof. Xun Zhang](http://zhangxun.free.fr/).
+I spent a wonderful half-year as an exchange student at the [Institut supérieur d’électronique de Paris (ISEP)](https://en.isep.fr/) in Paris during 2019, advised by [Prof. Raja Chiky](http://perso.isep.fr/rchiky/) and [Prof. Xun Zhang](http://zhangxun.free.fr/).

 I love building systems.
 My research aims to design efficient networked systems, especially for data centers, through hardware-software co-design and cross-layer optimizations.
 My past research includes **optical data center networks**, **systems for machine learning**, and **hardware accelerators**.
 I have designed L2/L3 protocols for optical data center networks with data plane programmability and developed a specialized FPGA-based accelerator for SAT solving.